KartikPrajapati/StackImageView/README.md

         app:countTextViewImageSource="@drawable/ic_star_icon"
         app:countTextViewPosition="after"/>
 ```
-You must use following proprties in your XML to customize **StackImageView** as per your requirements.
+You have to use following proprties in your XML to customize **StackImageView** as per your requirements.
 > Properties :
 - `app:maxVisibleProfileImage="5"` (integer) -> default 5
 - `app:gapBetweenViews="-10dp"` (dimension) -> default -10dp